DevOps Blog

 • Ensure better test coverage

-Shift Right initiates testing from the right, i.e., post-production.
+Shift Right testing is initiated from the right, i.e., post-production.
 In this Shift Right practice, you’ll test a completely built and functioning application to ensure performance and usability traits.
-Reviews and feedbacks from targeted users further help in enhancing the quality of the software.
+Reviews and feedback from targeted users further help in enhancing the quality of the software.

 An important characteristic of the Shift Right approach is a willingness to: